-Line Readings for talent
+Line readings for talent

 A large part of the job will be making sure the Talent says the lines as written or agreed upon.
-It also makes sure that all of the dialogue that needs to be filmed is shot.
+It also makes sure that the dialogue that needs to be filmed is shot.

 What happens in the lead up to the cameras rolling will be carefully noted and monitored for consistency.